Loading... Please wait...

 My kids loved it and keep on reading it

-2. Great copy and artwork
+8. Great copy and artwork 5 Star Review

-Posted by Dilip Hirani on 8th Jan 2013
+Posted by on 8th Jan 2013

 Great insight into Sikh Philosophy and Beliefs.
 Will share to my network!

-Posted by England Da Sher on 3rd Dec 2012
+Posted by on 3rd Dec 2012

 A Great read, and good illustrations. this is a monumental battle in sikh history regardin the sikh ethos of no surrender, but die like a man/sher.
 Also it wudb good if u cud do a book on sant jarnail singh bhindrawale, speakin the truth about the injustices towards sikhi by indian govt, and how the indian govt pre-planned operation bluestar in 1982, when nobody was even inside darbar sahib

-Posted by Kuldip on 1st Nov 2012
+Posted by on 1st Nov 2012

 I love your art work in all of the books and the story they are great

-Posted by Taranjeet Singh (Delhi, India) on 12th Sep 2012
+Posted by on 12th Sep 2012

 I always heard about this great incidence (most still do not know) and always wanted to know the entire detail.